Billy Beane Net Worth

 The Athletics also regularly reached the playoffs, and in 2002 they made baseball history by winning 20 games in a row.
 That year, Beane turned down a lucrative offer from the Boston Red Sox and stayed loyal to the Athletics.
 As a reward, the new owner of the team made Beane a partial owner.
 Throughout the next few years, many other baseball teams started to use sabermetrics as well.
 In 2015, Beane was promoted to vice president of baseball operations.

-Real Estate: In 2002, Billy Beane purchased a home in Danville, California for $1.735 million.
+In 2002, Billy Beane purchased a home in Danville, California for $1.735 million.
 The property has been labeled by some as a "McMansion," although it does feature a number of high-class features, such as an outdoor pool.
-In 2013, it was reported that Beane and his wife were listing this property for $1.895 million, clearly hoping for a relatively small return on their investment after more than two decades of living in the residence.
+In 2013, it was reported that Beane and his wife were listing this property for $1.895 million.

 |Date of Birth:||Mar 29, 1962 (59 years old)|